mpagot/cloud_toolbox/azure/az_lb_http_pacemaker/README.md

 ### Web server

-Each of the two internal nodes has an Nginx web server installed.
-Only HTTP, only port 80.
+Each of the two internal nodes has an Nginx web server installed, listening only on port 80.
 Each of them only respond with a static page.
 Page content is the hostname.
 Web server is reachable from the bastion too, both on the static IP of each VM and on the LB frontend IP

 ```
 cloudadmin@vm-bastion:~> curl -s http://192.168.1.41
-I am mpagot-vm-01
+I am vm-01

 cloudadmin@vm-bastion:~> curl -s http://192.168.1.42
-I am mpagot-vm-02
+I am vm-02

 cloudadmin@vm-bastion:~> curl -s http://192.168.1.50
-I am mpagot-vm-01
+I am vm-01
 ```

 ### Pacemaker cluster